-- Program management training. - Technical assistance. - Program payments to assist with the cost of: - Providing meals. - Obtaining required audits (as funds are available), if requested. - A cash reimbursement in lieu of USDA Foods, if applicable.
+- Program management training. - Technical assistance. - Program payments to assist with the cost of: - o Administrative activities related to sponsoring day care homes. - o Providing meals (to be paid to the day care homes). - o Obtaining required audits (as funds are available), if requested.